-To understand the fundamental interactions between the hair cell bundles we consider the behaviour of the system of graded resonators (3) when f = 0 and $\beta = 0$ (i.e. the unforced passive problem).
+In order to understand the interactions that occur between hair cell bundles we consider the behaviour of the system of graded resonators (3) when f = 0 and $\beta = 0$ (i.e. the unforced, passive problem).

 We transform problem (3) into the complex frequency domain and are left with the Helmholtz problem